Sweet Bird of Youth: Chichester

 The play was revived in 2017 at Chichester Festival Theatre, running from June 2 to 24.
 Directed by Jonathan Kent, it starred Marcia Gay Harden as Alexandra del Lago/The Princess Kosmonopolis and Brian J. Smith as Chance Wayne.
 Co-stars included Emma Amos and Richard Cordery.

-Film and television adaptations
+Film adaptations

 1962 feature film

 In 1962, the play was made into a feature film starring Paul Newman, Geraldine Page, Shirley Knight, Madeleine Sherwood, Ed Begley, Rip Torn and Mildred Dunnock.
 The movie was adapted and directed by Richard Brooks.
 The film version earned three Academy Award nominations, all for acting: Geraldine Page for Best Actress, Shirley Knight for Best Supporting Actress, and Ed Begley for Best Supporting Actor, which he won.

-1989 television version
+1989 television film

 Sweet Bird of Youth was made for television in 1989, directed by Nicolas Roeg and starring Elizabeth Taylor, Mark Harmon, Valerie Perrine, Ronnie Claire Edwards, Cheryl Paris, Kevin Geer and Rip Torn.
 It was adapted by Gavin Lambert.